darrenkuro/obsidian-basetag/README.md

 It also appends a new class name (`basename-tag`) so it's possible to add custom style to it.

+* This is not actively maintained.
+As I haven't used Obsidian much, and they kept rolling out new features so it's a bit hard to keep up.
+I am currently busy with other projects also.
+Feel free to do a PR if you want to add something.
+The code structure is very simple.
+Issues aren't guaranteed to be resolved promptly but I'll try my best. *

 ![](pic/basetag.gif)

 The custom css applied for the above example -